parmeshwar4321/login-page/README.md

 # login-page

- have created Login- Signup page. basically i have used
+i have created Login- Signup page.

+basically in this project i  have used followiing packages:
- ` express
+ * express
- jsobwebtoken
+ *  jsobwebtoken
- nodemon
+ *  nodemon
- mongoose
+ *  mongoose
- bcrypt `
+ *  bcrypt `